-Why would anyone want to set up a Kindle pre order?
-And, just what good could come from waiting to release an already written book?
+Why would anyone want to set up a pre order?
+What is the point of waiting to release an already written book?

 It seems counter-intuitive, but trust me, the Kindle presale option is quite possibly the most sound strategy for releasing your next publication.

 And today, I’m going to share 5 reasons for setting up a book for preorder on Amazon.

 I’ve used this option a handful of times with mixed results.

 However, I had better results every time setting up a Kindle book for pre order on Amazon versus when I simply released a book immediately.

 That’s why I thought I’d hard sell you on why setting up a book for pre order on Amazon is the next best thing to sliced bread…